AidynJones/portfolio/index.md

 ## 02/04/18 (Week 2)

 We decided we were going to write the Semester tracker in PHP because our client Elise had already made an attempt at making it.
 We used this week to have a look at the yii framework and build a basic project in it to see most of the fundamentals of it.
+We also set up a meeting with Adon to talk about what he wants from this software.

 ## 09/04/18 (Week 3)

-Made final decision to go with yii framework, built a basic template yii project and deployed it locally through MAMP/WAMP.
+We met up with Adon and he told us want he wanted an api to share the database with other projects and to talk to Elise about anything she wanted.
+We made the final decision to go with yii framework, built a basic template yii project and deployed it locally through MAMP/WAMP.
 Used this week to look at more advanced yii tutorials and got to know way around basic template file layout, config and database.

 ## 23/04/18 (Holiday)